gitlabhq/gitlabhq/doc/ci/triggers/README.md

 `stage: test` complete successfully.

-_**Note:** If your project is public, passing the token in plain text is probably not the wiser idea, so you might want to use a [secure variable](../variables/README.md#user-defined-variables-secure-variables) for that purpose._
+_**Note:** If your project is public, passing the token in plain text is probably not the wisest idea, so you might want to use a [secure variable](../variables/README.md#user-defined-variables-secure-variables) for that purpose._